Russian tech titan Yandex CEO Volozh slams Putin’s "barbaric" war in Ukraine

 Volozh stepped down as Yandex CEO and left the board of directors in summer 2022 when he wrote a farewell message to his staff.
 The EU left the market guessing on Yandex’s fate after designating him in its sixth package of sanctions for Russia's invasion of Ukraine.

-Yandex’s parent company recently announced that it would divest its Russian business, but plans to keep hold of four technology startups which it hopes to grow outside of Russia.
+Yandex’s parent company recently announced that it would divest its Russian business, but was planning to keep hold of four technology startups which it hopes to grow outside Russia.

 The process of breaking Yandex up into its Russia and international businesses is ongoing.
-Trading in Yandex shares was halted shortly after the war started, but in June Nasdaq said that it would not delist the company if it sold off its Russian assets, leaving Volkov and his international shareholders with the international assets that would remain in the US listed entity.
+Trading in Yandex shares was halted shortly after the war started, but in June Nasdaq said that it would not delist the company if it sold off its Russian assets, leaving Volozh and his international shareholders with the international assets that would remain in the US listed entity.

 Former Finance Minister Alexei Kudrin has been advising the Yandex Board on the restructuring, including the plan for Yandex’s parent company to divest all Russia-based assets.
 Several of Russia’s leading businessmen, including Potanin, have expressed an interest in buying, although no concrete deal has been reached yet.